Artemyin/obsidian-question/9 question - How do you deal with pressure or stress?.md

-# Question 9: How do you deal with pressure or stress?
+# How do you deal with pressure or stress?
 # How do you handle/manage pressure?